Moduli Space of Sheaves and Categorified Commutator of Functors: Introduction

-In \cref{sec2}, we introduce the general algebraic geometry background and notations in this paper.
-In \cref{sec:n}, we recall the nested, triple and quadruple moduli space of stable sheaves.
-In \cref{sec3}, we prove two new intersection-theoretic descriptions of the quadruple moduli space of stable sheaves.
-In \cref{sec4}, we make an explicit computation for the derived push-forward of certain complexes.
-In \cref{sec5}, we review the content of derived algebraic geometry we need in our paper.
+In \cref{sec2}, we introduce the background and notation used in this paper and review the relevant material from derived algebraic geometry.
+In \cref{sec:n}, we recall the nested, triple, and quadruple moduli spaces of stable sheaves and prove new descriptions of the quadruple moduli space of stable sheaves via blow-ups.
 In \cref{sec6}, we prove the main theorem.